HHSAPCompSci2020/capstone-project-66-smart/docs/README - Dungeons and Magnums - Ryan Lee, Kumar Chandra, Spencer Ye.txt

 Extends PApplet, this is used to draw all the entities and take care of graphical processing KImage
 Has a texture and displays on screen as a sprite, and can be moved around and collided with other KImages.
+PGif
+Allows for use of .gif files in processing
 Texture
-Like a PImage, but also supports GIfs
+Represents an image that can be moved around and resized.
+Supports Gif, jpeg, and png images.
+TextureImage
+Takes in a PImage to be used as a texture
 Weapon
 The object a player can use in order to attack the enemies in the room, it can come in different forms such as a gun or sword RangedWeapon
-Has a sprite and a projectile texture, used by Player and Enemy as a weapon MeleeWeapon
+Has a sprite and a projectile texture, used by Player and Enemy as a weapon Gun
+Represents a gun with firing and a bullet spread MagicStaff
+Represents a magic staff that fires magic projectiles Shotgun
+Represents a shotgun that shoots multiple projectiles Smg
+Represents a gun that shoots projectiles
+MeleeWeapon
-Used by Player and Enemy as a weapon, has a set swing duration and length Projectile
+Used by Player and Enemy as a weapon, has a set swing duration and length BroadSword
+Represents a sword that can be swung
+Projectile
 Projectile used by any form of a ranged RangedWeapon, has its own sprite, and determines if it comes into contact with an enemy or player, and whether they are killed or not
+Calculator
+Represents a basic calculator to do basic calculations with things like damage, and it also calculates the angle between points
+AssetLoader
+ Loads all assets needed initially and held statically so that it does not need to be loaded during runtime.
 JayLayer
-Modded JayLayer class from the Shelby code demos that allows for the control of volume Level
+Modded JayLayer class from the Shelby code demos that allows for the control of volume, allows use of mp3 files through Player
+JavaSoundAudioDevice
+Modded JavaSoundAudioDevice that uses java sound api, allows you to change volume, from Shelby coding demos Player
+Modded Player that uses JavaSoundAudioDevice for playback of sound files, from Shelby coding demos Level
 Basic construction for a level, containing an array of rooms that you progress through to complete the level HUD
 Displays the player’s health during gameplay
 MainMenu
 Draws the main menu, which lets you choose your character, set volume level, and set the max framerate during the actual game.
+DungeonsAndMagnums
+Runs the main menu, which allows you to play the game.

 Credits:
 Kumar